Activiti/Activiti/emergency-call-center/README.md

 * Copy the `emergencyCallCenter.properties` file into a folder of the classpath (for example the `<tomcat>/lib`).

+* From a terminal, move on the build folder and execute `./run_departments.sh`.

 * Start Activiti again.

 * Access to the the `Kickstart App` | `App` and click on `Import App`.
 A modal window will ask you to point on a ZIP file containing the App package to import.
 Select the `Emergency Call Center.zip` from the `build` folder.